UniversalDependencies/docs/_u-dep/goeswith.md

 (for consistency, similarly as in [flat](), [fixed]() and [conj]()).

 The first part of the word is given the part of speech that the word would have been given if written together, while the later parts of the word are given the POS `X`.
+Similarly, only the first part can have a lemma and morphological features.

 Note also that only the last word part may be annotated with `SpaceAfter=No`.

 ~~~ sdparse